Universal masking policy

 - Obstetric patients may have one visitor accompany them, the same visitor the entire stay.
 The visitor may come in just once a day.
 Upon arrival the visitor is to go straight to the patient room and directly out of the facility when the visit is over, other than the exceptions below.
 This includes obstetric patients in isolation.

 - A pediatric patient is allowed TWO visitors at a time for visits, this is to remain the same TWO visitors the entire stay.
 The TWO visitors may come in alone or simultaneously, just once a day.
+However, only ONE visitor may stay overnight in the unit.
 Upon arrival visitors are to go straight to the patient room and directly out of the facility when the visit is over, other than exceptions below.
 This includes pediatric patients in isolation.

 - A patient in the Neonatal Intensive Care Unit (NICU) is allowed TWO visitors at a time for visits, this is to remain the same TWO visitors the entire stay.
 The TWO visitors may come in alone or simultaneously, just once a day.
 Upon arrival visitors are to go straight to the patient room and directly out of the facility when the visit is over, other than exceptions below.
 This includes NICU patients in isolation.